Huntingdonshire District Council

 “When we used to upgrade the old system, we lost three to four days use, whereas now it can all be done remotely overnight.
 Security patches are going in without the system being down as well,” said Edwards.
 “It’s also a lot easier to schedule upgrades, as we're not relying on the IT support within our own organisation, which has to balance competing priorities.”

-By moving to TechnologyOne SaaS, powered by Amazon Web Services, the council’s finance team also managed to function as normal, when the COVID-19 pandemic caused office and council service closures in March 2020.
+By, powered by Amazon Web Services, the council’s finance team also managed to function as normal, when the COVID-19 pandemic caused office and council service closures in March 2020.

 “Thankfully, remote working wasn't a problem for us, as TechnologyOne dove-tailed nicely into our ‘Council Anywhere’ approach, where employees could access business systems via laptops from home,” said Edwards.
 “But where TechnologyOne really came into its own, was in helping the council pay COVID-related business support grants to local businesses.”